-Scoliosis is a sideways curvature of the spine.
+Neuromuscular scoliosis is a sideways curvature of the spine caused by poor muscle control, neurological problems and other issues.
 Instead of a straight line down the middle of the back, a child with neuromuscular scoliosis has a spine that looks more like a letter “C.” The spine also may be rotated or twisted, pulling the ribs along with it to form a multidimensional curve.

 Neuromuscular scoliosis is the second most common form of scoliosis, next to idiopathic scoliosis.
 It is more severe in patients whose disease prevents them from walking.

-The curve can continue to worsen well into adulthood.
-As the curve progresses, it may cause problems with sitting, balance and breathing, and could possibly lead to thoracic insufficiency syndrome.
+Neuromuscular scoliosis can continue to worsen well into adulthood.
+As the spinal curve progresses, it may cause problems with sitting, balance and breathing, and could possibly lead to thoracic insufficiency syndrome.

 Common symptoms of neuromuscular scoliosis include:

-At The Children’s Hospital of Philadelphia, our orthopedic physicians will complete a full medical and family history, perform a physical examination and visual inspection of your child's spine, and review any diagnostic tests to determine the nature, extent and effects of your child's scoliosis and underlying neuromuscular disease.
+At Children’s Hospital of Philadelphia (CHOP), our orthopedic physicians will complete a full medical and family history, perform a physical examination and visual inspection of your child's spine, and review any diagnostic tests to determine the nature, extent and effects of your child's scoliosis and underlying neuromuscular disease.

 A team of clinical experts will evaluate your child’s nutritional status, lung and heart function, joints and extremities, as well as balance and ability to walk.

-X-rays are the primary diagnostic tool for scoliosis to show abnormal spinal bones and the precise angles of curvature.
+X-rays are the primary diagnostic tool for all forms of scoliosis to show abnormal spinal bones and the precise angles of curvature.

 Other tests used in evaluation and treatment of neuromuscular scoliosis may include: